tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/服务端 API/REST API/关系链管理/校验黑名单_intl_en.md

 ## Error Codes
 Unless a network error (such as error 502) occurs, the HTTP return code of this API is always 200.
-ErrorCode and ErrorInfo in the response packet represent the actual error code and error information, respectively.
+ResultCode, ResultInfo, ErrorCode and ErrorInfo in the response packet represent the actual error code and error information, respectively.
 For common error codes (60000 to 79999), see [Error Codes](https://intl.cloud.tencent.com/document/product/1047/34348).
 The following table describes the error codes specific to this API.